This is the multi-page printable view of this section. Click here to print.

 Schedule

-On the Auto-Scaling Group List page, you can check the schedule list of the selected resource and add or manage schedules if necessary.
+On the Auto-Scaling Group List page, you can view the schedule list of the selected resource and, if necessary, add or manage schedules.

 |---|---|